remy/remysharp.com/public/drafts/being-sad.md

 Being alone in the world is the worst thing.
 I learnt this after we [lost Tia](/tia/letter).
 It felt we were suffering the worst pain in the world, and we were completely alone in the darkness of grief.
 But Julie read a lot after Tia was born about stillbirth and infant death and she shared a lot of what she read.
 The more we learnt about other people's stories, the more we learnt we weren't alone, and importantly, we learnt that we could continue to live in a world with this pain.

 That's what I want to do.
 Write.
 Share.
-Let others, and probably more importantly, let me that that we're not alone.
+Let others, and probably more importantly, let me that that I'm not alone.

 ## Depression lies

 It really does.
-It's like it's a little demon that listens in on my life and then takes the things that hurt the most, and whispers them back to me, but amplified.
+It's like it's a little demon that listens in on my life and then takes the things that hurt the most, and whispers them back to me:

 "You're disgusting.
 You fat, stupid idiot.
 No one likes you.
 You talk total rubbish.
 Don't talk, it's better that way.
 Just stay there.
 Hide yourself.
 You think you're depressed?
 You're not, this is just you.
 How you are."